 Evidence-based Parenting Programmes

 We are able to deliver Triple P, Teen Triple P and Incredible Years.
 We can also deliver Incredible Years aimed at specific groups, e.g. children with conduct disorder or oppositional defiance disorder, and we have the PIPT Programme (Personalised Individual Parent Training) for complex cases who benefit from a 1:1 approach.
+We can also offer HENRY.

 Domestic Abuse Recovery programmes